Bombala: History

 The Bombala area was inhabited by the Ngarigu Aboriginal people prior to the first European settlers arriving in the 1830s.
 Captain Ronald Campbell established a large property in 1833 that he named 'Bombalo'.
 More European settlers arrived in the Bombala area in the 1840s during which time the small township developed.
 Bombala had a post office by 1849 and had a number of large commercial and public buildings by the mid 1850s.

 Bombala was proposed in 1903 by King O'Malley as the site of the parliamentary seat of Australia.
 It was considered as a location because it was halfway between the two cities of Sydney and Melbourne.
 The proposal was ultimately rejected in favour of Canberra.
 The site proposed for the capital city was a little to the west of the town of Bombala, on the right bank of the Bombala River.
 The town of Bombala would have been a part of a new federal territory.

 The town lies on the banks of the Bombala River and principal industries of the area include grazing and timber.
 Tourism is also growing in importance to the local economy.
 There is also a small amount of specialty producers with meat rabbits, lavender and many herbs being grown in the district.
 Delegate is situated 36 km west of Bombala and The Snowy River March which commenced from Delegate in 1916 went via Bombala to Goulburn.

 The timber industry has slowly begun to overtake many of the historic properties surrounding Bombala, such as the more-than-150-year-old property of Aston, 10 km south-west of the township.

 On 13 December 1962, Bombala post office received the last telegram to be transmitted using Morse code telegraphy in New South Wales.

 The area is known for possibly the largest population of Platypus in New South Wales and is promoted as Platypus Country.

 The Holy Transfiguration Monastery is a male monastic community of the Russian Orthodox Church Abroad.
 Founded in 1982, the monastic community presided over by Abbott Hieromonk Sergius, abides in the pristine and rugged valley of the MacLaughlin River situated between Cooma and Bombala.

 The Facebook page "Bombala History in Photos" contains a wealth of information about the town's history.

-On January 15, 2022, a tornado touched down in the vicinity of the town.
+On 15 January 2022, a tornado touched down in the vicinity of the town.

+Bombala has seen recent economic growth with the development of renewable energy projects in the region, contributing to local employment and sustainability initiatives.
+The annual 'Bombala Show,' celebrating local agriculture, crafts, and community spirit, remains a key event in fostering regional pride and tourism.
+Recent census data highlights a diverse community, with increasing efforts towards cultural inclusivity and support for local Indigenous heritage projects.